Slowly progressing blurred vision is usually caused by long-term medical conditions. Sudden blurring is most often caused by a single event.

 Dark red blood that pools inside the front of your eyeball is called a hyphema.
 It’s caused by bleeding that occurs after your eye is injured.
 It can become painful if it increases the pressure inside your eye.

 The macula is the center of your retina that is responsible for your central vision.
-It can develop a tear or break that causes blurry vision.
+It can develop a hole that causes blurry vision.
 It usually only affects one eye.

 Often migraine attacks are preceded by an aura, which can cause blurred vision.
 You may also see wavy lines or flashing lights and have other sensory disturbances.
 Sometimes you may have an aura without head pain.